COVID-19-Mobility-Data-Network/sitrep/README.md

 In an effort to avoid duplicating efforts we will not describe the full datasets available here along with all of the variables that they provide.
 You can find:

 1) Basic information on the FB products [here](https://www.facebook.com/help/geoinsights).
+(You need to have access to Geoinsights to be able to view this.)

 2) A paper describing more technical aspects [here](https://research.fb.com/publications/facebook-disaster-maps-aggregate-insights-for-crisis-response-recovery/).